 Incorporate whimsical details

-With any baby’s room, you’ll want to add a touch of whimsy.
-There are so many fun ways to add playfulness to the space, whether that be with faux painted panelling, a soft, nature-inspired wallcovering on an accent wall, cushions in the shapes of clouds and stars, or a painted dresser coordinated to match the shade of the walls.
-Incorporate the things they love through smaller details, so that they’re easy to swap out the moment they decide they’re tired of turtles or bored with fairies.
+With any nursery, you’ll want to add a touch of whimsy.
+There are so many fun ways to add playfulness to the space, whether that be with faux painted panelling or a nature-inspired wallcovering on an accent wall.
+A painted dresser coordinated to match the shade of the walls adds a calming element to any nursery design.
+Add in cushions in the shapes of clouds and stars for a playful touch.
+Incorporate things they love through these smaller details, so that they’re easy to swap out the moment they decide they’re tired of turtles or bored with fairies.

 Photography courtesy of Hudson’s Bay